 With ACI in the data center, software-defined access in the campus and SD-WAN at the edges to connect the branches, the ability to link together these SDN solutions is interesting.

 Cisco has done a lot of work to make it simpler to deploy, but it really shines in the hands of a strong engineering team.
 It is the right time to get started today.

-Software-defined networking (SDN) is a developing architecture that decouples network control and forwarding functions; and SD-WAN is a technology that enables companies to create and optimize WAN connections.
+Software-defined networking (SDN) is a developing architecture that decouples the network control and forwarding functions, and SD-WAN is a technology that enables companies to create and optimize WAN connections.
 Cisco’s Network Intuitive is a networking platform designed for the digital age, consisting of catalyst switches, IOS software and now Viptela’s SD-WAN solutions.

 What makes Viptela unique is it is an open software-based solution that can be deployed as an on- premises workload or in the cloud.
 It is possible to deploy and run Viptela on the Cisco ISR, providing a cloud-managed SD-WAN solution that utilizes conventional hardware.
-Sign Up for Course here
+Sign Up for the Course here

 BlueMap has setup networks for companies and trained many IT professionals preparing them for challenges of tomorrow.
 We always look forward to be your partner in helping you to reach professional and or business goals.

 Network Consultant and Trainer by profession with knowledge in multi-vendor environment ranging from routing and switching in Cisco and Juniper to firewalls from Cisco, Palo Alto, Juniper, CheckPoint and Fortigate to virtualization in Cisco UCS and design and deployment of Cisco Viptela SD-WAN solution.
 Successfully designed and deployed green field and grey field networks for various small to mid-scale organizations.